rhylanbolt/developerdocs/README.md

 <p>A fast, accurate search experience directly impacts user engagement and conversion.
 Users who find what they want quickly are more likely to complete bets or play games.
 Smart Search reduces friction and increases the likelihood of conversion.</p>
 <h2>Inventory Integration</h2>
 <p>Smart Search requires access to your inventory data to function.
 For gaming, this means your game catalog.
 For sports, this means your events, markets, and selections feed.</p>
-<p>If you have already integrated inventory data for other Opti-X products (Recommend, Intelligent Layouts), Smart Search can use that same data source.</p>
+<p>If you have already integrated inventory data for other Personalize products (Recommend, Intelligent Layouts), Smart Search can use that same data source.</p>
 <h2>Search Endpoint</h2>
 <pre><code>POST https://api.opti-x.optimove.net/search/v1/query
 </code></pre>